 Is there anything more exciting than bringing home a new puppy?
 The anticipation of watching that furry bundle carve out a place in your family.
 The overwhelming joy the first time you hear that adorable bark at your feet or puppy snores in your ear.
 Not to mention the emotional warmth of knowing you have years of watching them grow.
 And then that little bugger pees all over your brand-new carpet, and reality comes crashing down.
-Your puppy needs to be potty trained using puppy pads — and FAST.
+You need to know how to potty train a puppy on puppy pads — and FAST.

 If you’ve never owned a puppy, or if it’s been awhile, potty training can feel frustrating and overwhelming.
 Why can’t your new furry family member exhibit better bladder control?
 You’re scrubbing the floors every time your turn around!
 Is it supposed to be like this?